Jan. 23: CWDS Guest Speaker: Emily Putnam-Hornstein, PhD on Predictive Analytics

 Emily Putnam-Hornstein, co-director of the Children’s Data Network at the University of Southern California, is leading a team of researchers to build and test a data analytics tool to help child abuse investigators gauge the risk of maltreatment when a report of child abuse or neglect is made.

 Learn all about the Predictive Risk Modeling Project and its potential impact on Child Welfare in California at our next CWDS Noon Speaker Series!
+This event will be video recorded and later posted online to our CWDS YouTube channel.

 When: Tuesday, Jan.
 23, Noon – 1PM